Brazil travel advice

 • Avoid poorly lit areas

-• Avoid stopping on the side of highways
+• Avoid stopping on the side of roads

 • Be wary of strangers offering to help you